HenriWahl/seafadm/Readme.md

-    delete            delete users, libraries, groups and links quota             set quota for single users and whole domains search            search for users, groups and links
+    delete            delete users, libraries, groups and links quota             set quota for single users and whole domains search            search for users, groups and links report            generate report per user to be sent by mail

 Arguments for show command: